LaunchCode-Education-Archived/liftoff-OLD/classes/5/README.md

 currentMenu: classes
 ---

-## Career Module: Interview Presentation

-We will be learning about the technical interview today, and have a presentation that covers many topics.

-### Career Module: Interview Groupwork

-For today's group work we will be breaking into pairs and taking turns asking each other [interview questions](../../articles/interview-questions/).

-## Project Module
+## Project Module: Project Progress

 Your focus for the project module this week, and going forward, should be on making as much progress on your project as possible each week.
-If you have completed the user stories you planned in a given sprint, pull more stories from your backlog/icebox.
-If your backlog/icebox is full, write more user stories.

-## Agile: Sprint Retrospective
-To finish the current sprint you'll participate in a [sprint review and retrospective](../../articles/agile-ceremonies/#retrospective-and-sprint-review) facilitated by your mentor.

-Be prepared to talk about:
-- The user stories you completed this sprint.  **We expect you to complete at least one user story every week.**
-- The user stories you were unable to complete this sprint.
-- What you learned about your own work flow.

-## Project Review

-During class, you'll complete the [Project Review assignment](../../assignments/project-review/) by discussing your project status with your mentor.

-## Agile: Sprint Kickoff

-To get started on your next sprint, go through the [sprint kickoff](../../articles/agile-ceremonies/#sprint-kickoff) activities of prioritization and estimation.
-If you have user stories in your icebox, begin prioritizing the ones that need to be completed this sprint.
-If you don't have user stories in your icebox take some time to write new user stories.

-You'll then get together with your group.
-Be prepared to talk about:
-- The user stories you are planning on completing this sprint.
-- The prioritization of the user stories you selected this sprint.
-- X user stories you plan on having completed before the standup next week.
+If you reach a point where you have finished all of your pending user stories you should write more.

+### Activity: Standup

+Before jumping into the Live Coding assignment we have scheduled for class today.
+Have your standup meeting.
+Everyone go around state what you completed last week, and what you are working on this coming week.

+Remember that to be marked present on attendance you must be able to show *at least one user task you completed* this previous week

+### Regroup: Live Coding Setup

+For our live coding assignment you have been randomly assigned to a different mentor, instructor, or volunteer who will administer your live coding assignment.

+The instructor will introduce the activity, tell you where everyone is working, and share the list of live coding evaluators and students.

+### Activity: Live Coding Assignment

+After the instructor introduction the evaluators will begin calling names of people they are working with.
+Keep an ear out for your name to keep things moving along smoothly.

+This assignment will take the majority of class time, however you will only spend 10-15 minutes performing your indiviudal live coding assignment.
+Use the rest of your class time to work on your project, or other assignments.

+You will have a chance to make up this assignment if you don't pass today.
+We want to make sure you are comfortable with this process so you can retake this assignment as many times as you need.
+Remember practice makes perfect!